Commercial cleaning

 Commercial cleaning companies are contracted to carry out cleaning jobs in a variety of premises.
+Commercial cleaners, often referred to as custodians or janitors, work in many different types of buildings such as schools, banks, and offices.
+The main job duties include picking up trash, cleaning, and disinfecting.

 Cleaning techniques and equipment

 Commercial office cleaning companies use a wide variety of cleaning methods, chemicals, and equipment to facilitate and expedite the cleaning process.
 The scope of work may include all internal, general and routine cleaning - including floors, tiles, partition walls, internal walls, suspended ceilings, lighting, furniture and cleaning, window cleaning, deep cleans of sanitary conveniences and washing facilities, kitchens and dining areas, consumables and feminine hygiene facilities as well as cleaning of telephones, IT, and other periodic cleaning as required.
 Essentially, everything involved with a commercial business, be it cleaning a property for a real estate agent, or cleaning the aftermath of a building project.
 Carpet cleaning though, even with regular vacuuming, needs hot water extraction applied every 18 to 24 months.
 External cleaning, litter picking, and removal of graffiti may also be incorporated.

 The two global cleaning industry associations, the British Institute of Cleaning Science (BICSc) and the International Sanitary Supply Association (ISSA), both publish standards for managers and operatives engaged in cleaning activities.